WildMeOrg/Wildbook/devops/README.md

 	jar -xvf /path/to/wildbook-xxx.war
 	```
 1. Return to the `devops/development/` directory in the wildbook repo
-1. Run `docker-compose up [-d]`, which will launch all of the aforementioned docker images
+1. Run `docker-compose up [-d]`, which launches all of the aforementioned docker images
 1. To verify successful launch, open in browser http://localhost:81/ when tomcat has started.
 Default login of username/password `tomcat`/`tomcat123` should work.

 ### Development environment setup for compiling Wildbook

-To run Wildbook in the development docker environment, even to try out the software, you will need a "war file" which is made by compiling the Wildbook java project.
+To run Wildbook in the development docker environment, even to try out the software, you need a "war file" which is made by compiling the Wildbook java project.
 This requires some software to be set up on your development machine:

 - Java JDK (`openjdk`) and `build-essential` linux package, as well as `maven` <span style="background-color: yellow;">[probably a link to generic setup doc elsewhere?]</span>